mrogach2350/oop-game-training/readme.md

 #Michael Rogachevsky: Racing Game

 Reflection: This outline was difficult in some respects as the actual funtionality of the game is very simple.
-The most complex element is the randomization of key bindings to the board.
+The most complex element is the randomization of key bindings to the board..

 ### User Stories & Game Mechanics